How to Improve WordPress Speed

-A slow website means that users will potentially leave your site before they even load.
+How to Improve WordPress Speed A slow website means that users will potentially leave your site before they even load.

-According to a Strange-loop case study that involved Amazon, Google and other larger sites, a 1-second delay in page load time can lead to a 7% loss in conversions, 11% less page-views and one 16% decrease in customer satisfaction.
+According to a Strange-loop case study that involved Amazon, Google and other larger sites, a 1-second delay in page load time can lead to a 7% loss in conversions, 11% fewer page-views and one 16% decrease in customer satisfaction.

 In addition, Google and other search engines have already begun to penalize slower sites by pushing them into search results, which means less traffic to slow sites.

-To summarize, if you want more traffic, subscribers and recipes from your website, then you should make your WordPress website fast!
+To summarize, if you want more traffic, subscribers and recipes from your website, then you should make your WordPress website fast.

-How to improve WordPress speed
+How to improve WordPress Speed

 Table of Contents: